MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Tookey.md

 It is the [[TfSD SB - Gamemodes - Extra Game|Extra Game]] version of [[TfSD SB - Enemies - Twizzy|Twizzy]]
 ### AI States
+#### Fly Straight Horizontal
+The enemy flies straight horizontally.
+The y offset and speed changes based on the image frame.